Take a look at our glossary, where we explain relevant terms relating to investments in forests and agriculture.

 1. TreeSavingsPlan and ForestSavingsPlan

-The TreeSavingsPlan and the ForestSavingsPlan are investments in the reforestation of fallow land with mixed forests that mainly consist of native tree species and include a nature reserve area.
+The ForestSavingsPlan is an investment in the reforestation of fallow land with mixed forests that mainly consist of native tree species and include a nature reserve area.
 As these projects are for-profit, the planted tree species are selected according to their productiveness and market value (such as Teak, Mahogany, Amarillo, Cedro Espino, Zapatero and Cocobolo).
 Chemical fertilisers and pesticides are avoided when possible.
 The forest areas usually consist of former pasture land.

 This means we are not yet in the final stage of the forest management but at its beginning which resembles, during the first years in particular, a tree nursery that rapidly develops into a tropical mixed forest.
 However, this new forest is a secondary forest, not an old-growth rainforest.